Project Runway cast: Where are they now?

 Korina Emmerich (Season 13)

-Since wrapping season 13, Emmerich said she's had "very little sleep and a lot of work."
-She debuted her contemporary womenswear collection at the Summer/Summer New York Fashion Week this year and is currently working on a Fall/Winter 2015 Lookbook, which you can view on her website in September.
-She is also working toward launching her line Emmerich NY in department stores for Spring/Summer 2016.
+Since wrapping season 13, Korina Emmerich said she's had "very little sleep and a lot of work."
+She debuted her contemporary womenswear collection at the Spring/Summer 2015 New York Fashion Week in 2014 and is developing new pieces for her online retail brand EMME Studio.
+Emmerich is also the creative director and cofounder of Relative Arts, a community space that showcases Indigenous art and designs.

 Sandhya Garg (Season 13)

 Sandhya Garg showcased one of her collections at NYFW Spring/Summer 2016.
 She runs her ethically sustainable womenswear brand, Label Sandhya Garg, which is uniquely crafted with Indian-inspired prints and colorful textiles for the everyday fashion-forward woman and is sold in boutiques throughout the U.S. and the Middle East.

 As the "Tim Gunn Save" of season 13 and a returning contestant on Project Runway All Stars 6, Char Glover says, "the days of going outside without makeup or not looking decent are long gone."
 Raised in Detroit, the now-L.A. resident manages her fashion line, RocknRemix.
 The women's fashion line is a mixture of vintage finds reconstructed with her designs: She calls it "Flygirl's fashion gumbo."

 Kini Zamora finished season 13 as the second runner-up, and he runs his store, Kini Zamora, in his home state of Hawaii.
 He's contributed to many fashion shows for local, national, and international audiences and organizations, but he's mostly working on his designs: Zamora says he's trying his best to balance his "local, island style clothing with modern, fashion-forward designs."